Garden Maintenance by Vetted & Insured Local Gardeners

 When should hedges be cut?

 Most evergreen hedges (laurel, leylandii, beech): late spring (June) for first cut, August or September for second.
-Avoid cutting March–early June to protect nesting birds (UK guidance, similar in Ireland).
+Avoid cutting during peak nesting season (March–early June) — nesting birds are protected under Irish wildlife law.
 Privet, beech, and yew tolerate later cuts in August–September well.
 Fast-growing hedges (leyland) often need 2–3 cuts a year to control.
 Most Irish gardeners book hedge work in May–June and August–September.

 Can a gardener do tree work?